The Hidden Subconscious Beliefs Quietly Shaping Your Life

 Until one day they notice:

-But awareness creates space between you and the pattern.
+Awareness creates space between you and the program.

 How To Use These Subconscious Belief Maps